How Seasonal Campaigns Help Churches Use the Full Grant

 Sometimes, getting outside support is just what you need.
 Faithworks Marketing provides specialized help for church Google Ad Grant accounts, so seasonal campaigns stay active and spend the grant each month.
 Letting someone else handle the digital details makes it easier for your church to focus on what matters most.

-• Faithworks Marketing offers monthly reporting for Google Ad Grant accounts, making it easy to see which campaigns perform best.
+- Faithworks Marketing offers monthly reporting for Google Ad Grant accounts, making it easy to see which campaigns perform best.

-• Social media management services can keep your outreach efforts connected across platforms like X and Instagram for a unified fall message.
+- Social media management services can keep your outreach efforts connected across platforms like X and Instagram for a unified fall message.

-Turning Fall into a Season of Outreach
+Turning Fall and Winter Into a Season of Outreach

 Taking full advantage of the Google Ad Grant each month becomes second nature when your ad campaigns are built around what’s happening now.
 Fall brings built-in chances to reach new people, invite them into your community, and shine a light on what your church is doing.